 BACKGROUND

 Myxopapillary ependymomas are rare spinal tumours.
-Although histologically benign, they exhibit a tendency to local recurrence.
+Although histologically benign, they have a tendency for local recurrence.

 CASE SUMMARY

-We describe a patient, suffered from extra- and intradural mixopapillary ependymoma with perisacral spreading.
+We describe a patient suffering from extra- and intradural myxopapillary ependymoma with perisacral spreading.
 He was treated with subtotal resection and postoperative radiation therapy.
-After treatment experiencing slight sphincter disorders and lumboischialgic pain with no motor or sensory disturbances.
+After treatment, he experienced slight sphincter disorders and lumboischialgic pain with no motor or sensory disturbances.
 Eight months later, a tumour regression was documented.
 The patient is still followed-up regularly.

 CONCLUSION

-Lumbar myxopapillary ependymomas may present with lumbar or radicular pain, imilar to more trivial lesions.
-Magnetic resonance imaging (MRI) is the primary modality for diagnostic.
-The treatment aim is to minimize both tumour and therapy-related morbidity and involves different treatment modalities.
+Lumbar myxopapillary ependymomas may present with lumbar or radicular pain, similar to more trivial lesions.
+Magnetic resonance imaging (MRI) is the primary modality for diagnosis.
+The treatment aim is to minimize both tumour and therapy-related morbidity and to involve different treatment modalities.

 Key words: Myxopapillary ependymoma; Spinal tumour; Surgery; Lumbar pain; Case report